-In this week’s Draw Tip Tuesday, Sketchbook Skool co-founder Koosje Koene continues her series on continuous line with an urban sketching exercise.
+In this week’s Draw Tip Tuesday, Sketchbook Skool co-founder Koosje Koene continues her series on continuous line with an Urban Sketching exercise.

 In the past few Draw Tip Tuesday videos, we’ve done continuous line drawings of objects, legs and feet, and even a room full of furniture.
 Now you’re ready for the big time — an entire building, drawn in one continuous line!
-(Yes, you can totally do this; Koosje will show you how.)

 Just so you know: By using continuous line, your drawing is going to look wonky.
-It’s supposed to, and it just adds character and charm to your sketch.
+It’s supposed to, and it adds character and charm to your sketch.
 If you don’t love the results the first time, keep at it.
 Use the idea of continuous line as a metaphor for your creativity, making new drawings and never giving up.